TrellixVulnTeam/499-submission_M48J/README.md

 # 499-submission

-This is for Chapter 3 exersizes.
+This is for Chapter exersizes.

 environment name is env

 solution is at the bottom of the jupyter notebook.
-There is only one notebook to choose from.
+Choose the one corresponding to the chapter

 Solutions are marked with "exersize solution #"

-the rest of the notebook is the example worked through chapter 3.
+the rest of the notebook is the example worked through chapter.